-As an additional precaution, the gas supply to wall heaters is turned OFF after services in order to ensure that gas leaks cannot occur during the week through a faulty pilot light.
+As an additional precaution, the gas supply to wall heaters is turned off after services in order to ensure that gas leaks cannot occur during the week through a faulty pilot light.

-If you notice a smell of gas or any other indication that there may be a leak, please report this to a responsible person immediately or, if this is impracticable, take action to report a possible gas emergency.
+If you notice a smell of gas or any other indication that there may be a leak, please report this to a responsible person immediately or, if this is impracticable, take action to turn off the gas at the meter on the north side of the church, and report a possible gas emergency.